cssnr/npmstat/docs/index.md

     rm -f /usr/local/bin/npmstat  # (1)!
     ```

-    1. Or the path to where you installed it.
+    1. If you used the installation script above.

 ## Usage